 The UA Diversity Task Force held a meeting in Old Main on Monday to update their team members on the tasks at hand for the Faculty and Staff Diversity Committee and the Cultural Competency Training Committee.

 An officer responded to a call at the Coronado residence hall, on the UA campus in reference to a stolen motorcycle on Sept.
 19.

 The UA Campus Recreation Center is working to renovate their locker rooms and create a specific locker room area for anyone that desires more privacy when they go to work out on campus.

 The Willed Body Program at UA’s Medical College has seen a surge in body donations, and it isn’t alone.
-Last year, the Willed Body Program, which serves all three state universities among other education institutions, received 270 bodies compared to their average 180—an almost 67 percent increase.
+Medical schools around the country are experiencing increases as well, according to U.S. News and World Report.

 The UA College of Nursing has launched the world’s first integrative nursing fellowship, which will teach 11 faculty fellows the foundation, principles and potentiality of integrative nursing.